 Dance provides a liberating opportunity for boys and girls of all ages to experience freedom of movement and expression.
 It also allows pupils to explore and gain an understanding of cultures from around the world.
-At King’s Worcester, dance is a curricular subject offered as part of the dance and drama programme, as well as in PE.
-It is also a highly popular co-curricular activity and we are pleased to be able to offer a number of co-curricular Dance Clubs.
+At King’s Worcester, dance is part of the Lower Years curriculum, recognising its value as a subject in its own right.
+Older pupils have the opportunity to participate in a wide range of highly popular co-curricular activities including regular technique classes, workshops, performance showcases and trips to professional dance productions.

 We have a fantastic purpose-built Dance Studio complete with full-length mirrors, a sprung floor and an integrated sound system.
-For our annual dance performances we use the John Moore Theatre, and we also host smaller performances throughout the year in the Wightman Studio.
+For our large-scale dance performances we use the John Moore Theatre, and we also host smaller showcases throughout the year in the Wightman Studio.

 Both curricular and co-curricular dance activities are overseen by our specialist dance teacher